-A molecule, molecular fragment, or ion having one or more unpaired electrons, usually short-lived (less than 1 ms) and highly reactive.
+A free radical is a molecule, molecular fragment, or ion having one or more unpaired electrons, usually short-lived (less than 1 ms) and highly reactive.
 Free radicals can be produced by photolysis or pyrolysis in which a bond is broken without forming ions.
 In formulae, a free radical is conventionally indicated by a dot (for example, ·Cl).

 The most stable free radicals are NO, NO2, and molecular oxygen, O2 (a diradical).
 Organic free radicals have a complete range of stability, those of relatively long life, such as triphenylmethyl, which exist in equilibrium with their dimeric forms in solution; and those of relatively short life, such as methyl, which demand special techniques for their study.